March 25, 2021 21 min read

 Michelle spent time with her parents as she started drinking and taking pills.
 One of these times, she overdosed and was rushed to a hospital.
 Even then, Michelle said her senses were dulled and she felt nothing – until one faithful doctor visit.

-“You have one-in-three chances to survive,” the doctor said, explaining that Michelle had done near-irreparable damage to her liver.
+“You have one in three chances to survive,” the doctor said, explaining that Michelle had done near-irreparable damage to her liver.
 It was at this moment she suddenly came back to life and decided to live.

 Her husband had started coming back and bringing her daughter to visit.
 Slowly, he was going to forgive her.
 Does the story end here?
 It almost does.
 Michelle is back with her family, but they have a big debt to cover.
 In three years, she managed to gamble away £550,000 and, in her own words, the family would never be able to afford a home.